BlinkID/blinkid-android/README.md

 ## <a name="using-scan-activity"></a> Using SDK through `BlinkIdScanActivity`

 The simplest way of using BlinkID SDK is through our integrated activity.
 This eliminates the need for Compose integration and allows for quick and easy access to results.
-By using this integration method customization is reduced, although many UI elements can still be customized.
+By using this integration method customization is reduced, although most UI elements can still be customized.

 Activity is accessed through `rememberLauncherForActivityResult` by using [MbBlinkIdScan](https://blinkid.github.io/blinkid-android/blinkid-ux/com.microblink.blinkid.ux.contract/-mb-blink-id-scan/index.html) contract.
 ```kotlin